Functions quick start

 At this time, functions don't prevent recursive loops.
 Use caution when writing functions that may trigger themselves.
 For example, don't publish a document with the client that meets the same criteria as the document that triggered it.

-If you initiate a recursive function, your organization may be rate-limited for the remainder of the month.
+If you initiate a recursive function, your organization's function use may be rate-limited and may hit your usage limits sooner than expected.
 If you think you've deployed a recursive function, immediately override the deployment with new code, or destroy

 the blueprint.